PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 ### Based rollup & Sequencer SDKs

-L2s created with Paima run as a [based rollup](https://ethresear.ch/t/based-rollups-superpowers-from-l1-sequencing/15016) - that is to say its sequencing is simply done by the DA layer.
-This means that Paima L2s can be run without a sequencer and fully inherit the decentralization and security of the L1, and do this without the downsides traditionally associated with based rollups thanks to Paima's support for parallelization.
+L2s created with Paima run as a [based rollup](https://ethresear.ch/t/based-rollups-superpowers-from-l1-sequencing/15016) - that is to say its sequencing is simply done by the DA layer (which is generally the underlying L1) and so it fully inherits its finality.
+This means that Paima L2s can be run without a sequencer (sometimes to as "self sequencing") and fully inherit the decentralization and security of the L1, and do this without the downsides traditionally associated with based rollups thanks to Paima's support for parallelization.

 Although apps may not always need sequencers, they can still improve scalability and also help user onboarding.
 Notably, they can
 - Batch transactions together to amortize transaction fees
 - Cover the transaction fees for specified users through meta-transactions (ex: free txs for users who hold a specific NFT, who delegate to a stake pool, or who paid on a separate chain).

 Thanks to the flexibility of the batcher system, Paima can even support games built without an enshrined sequencer - that is to say environments with multiple sequencers where anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
-This give the benefit of sequencing without the centralization.
+This give the benefit of sequencing without the centralization or censorship concerns.

 ### Cross-chain NFTs: Projected NFTs